 Back to all posts

-The better goal is a workable quiet: a furnished apartment and block where you can take calls, sleep well enough, buy groceries, work a full week, and still enjoy the city when your laptop closes.
+That means a furnished apartment and block where you can take calls, sleep well enough, buy groceries, handle laundry, work a full week, and still enjoy the city when the laptop closes.

 Quick Answer

-Choose Narvarte if you want the best balance of residential calm, value logic, errands, transit, and work-from-home practicality for a full month.
+Choose Narvarte if you want the best all-around balance of residential calm, value logic, errands, transit, and work-from-home practicality.

-Choose Roma Sur if you want a calmer version of Roma with access to Roma Norte cafes and restaurants when you want them.
+Choose Roma Sur if you want a calmer version of Roma, with Roma Norte close enough for cafes, restaurants, and meetings.

-Choose San Rafael if you want central positioning with a more local, less polished feel, and you are comfortable evaluating blocks carefully.
+Choose San Rafael if you want central access and local texture, and you are comfortable judging the exact block before booking.

 Quiet CDMX Neighborhoods Compared